DS3-2024/linear_regression_exercise/README.md

       - Once project opens in RStudio, in R console run `renv::init()` to initialize project and install required packages
       (renv should already be installed: `install.packages("renv")`).

-2. To open an existing Project.
+2. To open an existing Project:

       a.
 Navigate to and double-click .Rproj file. or